Top places to live in Devon Kingsbridge

 Musos love it – both Kate Bush and Gorillaz front man Damon Albarn have lived in coastal properties nearby.

-One for home-workers or less frequent travellers as Exeter St Davids is an hour and a quarter away by car (and we’re talking windy, albeit picturesque roads) then London Paddington is 2 hours 10 from there.
+One for home-workers or less frequent travellers as Exeter St Davids is an hour and a quarter away by car (and we’re talking windy, albeit picturesque roads) then London Paddington is 2 hours 10 from there, or for closer stations go to Ivybridge or Totnes, for a 2hr 36 minute journey.

 View the full Top 200 Places to Live